 You can make this template your default selection.

-This DBT template defaults to showing the braille capital signs, so that a braille reader can tell the difference between uppercase and lowercase letters.
-Prior versions of DBT software did not do this for the Russian language.
+This DBT template defaults to showing the braille capital letter signs, so that a braille reader can tell the difference between upper and lowercase letters.

 Duxbury Systems strives to work with users to make sure that our software works with as many file formats as possible.
 Please contact us if you have any concerns.

 Russian braille authorities released new rules in 2015.
-DBT's since DBT 11.3SR1 reflect the changes in braille translation based on these rule changes.
+DBT has been updated to reflect changes in braille translation due to these rule changes.

 The new rules for braille formatting are much more difficult than before.
-These rules imply deeply human decisions about the intention of the author and other aspects of the book that are not easily computerized.
-Duxbury Systems will continue to work to make the production of braille easier for those who wish to follow the most exacting rules.
+These rules imply deeply human decisions about the intention of the author and other semantic aspects of the material that are not easily computerized.
+Duxbury Systems will continue to work to make the production of braille easier for those who wish to follow the most exacting formatting rules.

 Click here for instructions and the complete list of language sample files in Word format.

-E-mail email@example.com for suggestions on improving DBT braille translators (or requesting a translator for a new language).
+E-mail firstname.lastname@example.org with your suggestions on improving DBT braille translators, or to request a translator for a new language.